legal resources necessary to hold negligent facilities accountable.

 The survey team interviewed the Registered Nurse (RN) was in charge of providing the resident care.
 The RN stated “she was unaware of any order [for the resident] to wear a heel lift boot.
 Further interview revealed she was informed there was a new treatment” for the boot.”

 According to the state surveyors, the Nursing Home “failed to have an effective infection control program in place to provide a safe environment to prevent the development and transmission of disease and infection.”
 It was also documented that the “facility nurse failed to sanitize a blood glucose monitor between resident use.”

 The state investigators documented that the “facility failed to obtain the laboratory services as ordered by the Physician.”
 The resident had Physician’s orders to obtain a medication every six months related to their diagnoses.

 During an investigation with the Unit Manager was revealed that “the Unit Managers are responsible for ensuring the resident’s laboratory orders were completed.”
 The Unit Manager “further stated the laboratory orders were reviewed during the morning meetings and that she was unsure how the [laboratory test for the resident] was missed.”

 Do you believe that your loved one has been abused or neglected while living in Liberty Care and Rehabilitation Center?
 If so, contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Casey County victims of mistreatment living in long-term facilities including nursing homes in Liberty.
+Our network of attorneys fights aggressively on behalf of Casey County victims of mistreatment living in long-term facilities including nursing homes in Liberty.